kodi-community-addons/script.skin.helper.service/README.md

 ```
 plugin://script.skin.helper.service/?action=pvrchannels&limit=[LIMIT]&reload=$INFO[Window(Home).Property(widgetreload2)]
 ```
-Provides the Kodi TV channels as list content, enriched with thumbs, poster, channelicon and fanart (where possible).
+Provides the Kodi TV channels as list content, enriched with the artwork provided by this script (where possible).
 Note: By providing the reload-parameter set to the widgetreload2 property, the widget will be updated every 10 minutes.

 ________________________________________________________________________________________________________